Alignment Knowledge Distillation for Online Streaming Attention-based Speech Recognition: Analysis

 \subsection{Effect of incremental alignment update}

 In the above experiments, we generated the reference boundaries from CTC alignments with the model parameters at each training step \textit{on the fly}.
 Here, we investigated the effect of using \textit{fixed} reference boundaries throughout stage 2 by using parameters optimized in stage 1.
 We refer to this strategy as \textit{precomputing}.
-Table~\ref{tab:result_precompute_tedlium2} and \ref{tab:result_precompute_Librispeech} summarize the results on the TEDLIUM2 and Librispeech corpora, respectively.
-For TEDLIUM2, the on-the-fly CTC alignment generation consistently outperformed the precomputing strategy regardless of the encoder type because of the fine-grained CTC synchronization at each training iteration.
-Note, however, that the precomputing strategy also significantly outperformed the baseline listed in Table~\ref{tab:result_tedlium2_specaugment}.
-For Librispeech, there was no difference between precomputing and on-the-fly computing.
-This was because the parameters learned in stage 1 had already provided good CTC alignments by leveraging more training data, which also confirms the observations in Section~\ref{ssec:latency_hybrid}.
+When generating the CTC alignments for precomputing, we deactivated SpecAugment and other regularization methods such as dropout.
+We used $\lambdasync = 1.0$ in this experiment.
+Tables~\ref{tab:taslp2021_result_precompute_tedlium2} and \ref{tab:taslp2021_result_precompute_Librispeech} summarize the results on the TEDLIUM2 and Librispeech corpora, respectively.
+For TEDLIUM2, the on-the-fly CTC alignment generation consistently outperformed the precomputing strategy, regardless of the encoder type.
+Note, however, that the precomputing strategy also significantly outperformed the baseline listed in Table~\ref{tab:taslp2021_result_tedlium2_specaugment}.
+For Librispeech, precomputing showed similar performances to those of on-the-fly computing.
+This was because the parameters learned in stage 1 had already provided good CTC alignments by leveraging more training data.
+This also confirms the observation that CTC-ST achieved similar WERs to those of DeCoT on Librispeech in Section~\ref{ssec:latency_hybrid}.